aaronkh/needlessly-long-status/README.md

 Set your League status to anything!

 Some of y'all were asking how I got my League status so loooonnnnggg.
 Well, the short answer is through some ✨\*code magic\*✨.
-Long answer is by using the hidden api's built into the League client to bypass the client-side limit on the status text.
+Long answer is by using the hidden API's built into the League client to bypass the client-side limit on the status text.

 When the League client runs, it exposes a server and an API (known as the LCU API) such that each individual part can communicate with each other seamlessly (barring the
 *very* well-documented client bugs).
 This fact has been known since the [rewrite in 2016](https://technology.riotgames.com/news/architecture-league-client-update).